enow.com Web Search

 en.wikipedia.org/wiki/Habsburg_Netherlands

 The Habsburg Netherlands was a geo-political entity covering the whole of the Low Countries (i.e. the present-day Netherlands, Belgium, Luxembourg, and most of the modern French départements of Nord and Pas-de-Calais) from 1482 to 1581.
-The northern Low Countries began growing from 1200 CE, with the drainage and flood control of land, which ...
+The northern Low Countries began growing from 1200 AD, with the drainage and flood control of land, which ...

-7. Duchy of Brabant - Wikipedia
+7. Imperial and Royal - Wikipedia

 8. House of Habsburg - Wikipedia